edenartlab/sd-lora-trainer/README.md

 # Trainer

-Code for finetuning and training LoRa modules on top of Stable Diffusion.
+This trainer was developed by the [**Eden** team](https://eden.art/) It's a highly optimized trainer that can be used for both full finetuning and training LoRa modules on top of Stable Diffusion.
-Uses a single training script and loss module that works for both **SDv15** and **SDXL**!
+It uses a single training script and loss module that works for both **SDv15** and **SDXL**!

 <p align="center">
   <strong>Training images:</strong><br>